-CCNA: Switching, Routing, Wireless 1
+NET1172 - CCNA: Switching, Routing, Wireless 1

 Delve further into the world of networking with this second CCNA course.
-This course focuses on switching techologies and router operations that support small-to-medium business networks.
-Students will perform basic network configuration
+This course focuses on switching technologies and router operations that support small-to-medium business networks.
+Students will perform basic network configuration and troubleshooting.

-NET1173 CCNA: Switching, Routing, Wireless 2
+NET1173 - CCNA: Switching, Routing, Wireless 2

-This course focuses on switching technologies and router operations that support small-tomedium business networks.
+This course focuses on switching technologies and router operations that support small-to-medium business networks.
 Students will perform basic network configuration and troubleshooting, identify and mitigate LAN security threats, and configure and secure basic WLAN.

-NET1174 3 crs.
-CCNA: Enerprise Networking, Security and
+NET1174 - CCNA: Enterprise Networking, Security and Automation

-Automation

-Ths course describes the architectures and considerations related to designing, securing, operating, and troubleshooting enterprise networks.
-It covers wide area network (WAN) technologies and guality of service (QoS) mechanisms used for secure remote access along with introduction of software-defined networking, virtualization, and automation concepts that support digitalization of networks.
-Prereauisite: NET1173 Course fee: \$200
+This course describes the architectures and considerations related to designing, securing, operating, and troubleshooting enterprise networks.
+It covers wide area network (WAN) technologies and quality of service (QoS) mechanisms used for secure remote access along with introduction of software-defined networking, virtualization, and automation concepts that support digitalization of networks.